Skip to main content

 Attachment configuration

 Document types define where files can be attached: Property attachment - Most common configuration.
 Files attach to properties in your account.
-Custom map attachment - Files attach to specific custom map layers.
-For example, stormwater inspection photos might attach to stormwater infrastructure features.
+Other object attachment - Files attach to specific object types.
+For example, stormwater inspection photos might attach to stormwater infrastructure objects.
 Flexible attachment - Some types can attach to multiple object types based on context.

 Viewing your document types

 You can see your account’s configured document types in several places: During upload - The document type dropdown shows all available types when you upload a file.
 In the Files table - Use the document type filter to see which types are in use and how many files of each type you have.
-In settings - Admins can view document type configurations in account settings.
+In settings - Managers can view and configure file types under Settings > Account > File types.
+See Managing file types.

 Best practices